 Yes.
 EpicWeb has a dedicated “Kinetic/ERP” section which you can find here: https://epicweb.epicor.com/products/kinetic-erp/documentation/cloud.

-This is where information, documentation, and communications unique to cloud customers is made available.
+This is where information, documentation, and communications unique to cloud customers are made available.
 Kinetic customers also have access to the Release: 2021.1 section of EpicWeb.

 I have more questions—what should I do?